Writers, Let’s Embrace the New Era of the Entrepreneur!

 If you are already employed and have a secure job you love, there's no guarantee that your current job will exist five years from now.
 Working for one company for most or all of your career-life is a dying model.
 Industries are struggling in current harsh economic times and many companies are shutting down.
 Millions of people in white collar jobs now live in perpetual fear of losing their jobs.

 The world has gone digital and information technology has taken over.
-People are beginning to realize that the industrial age when factories and industries sustained employment is fast fading away and we can no longer rely on corporations and companies for employment.
-As a writer aware of the changing times, you have to embrace the beginning of a new era — the era of entrepreneurs!
+People are realizing that the industrial age when factories and industries sustained employment is fast fading away and we can no longer rely on corporations and companies for all employment.
+As a writer aware of the changing times, you have to embrace this new era — the era of entrepreneurs!

 The dawn of the entrepreneurs' era